Introduce your company

 Do you have any product launches lined up for 100% Optical 2018, what can visitors expect to see at your stand, and who do you hope to meet?

 We said it last year, and we say it again.
 We love to image people and showing off our amazing - and unique - technology!
 We want visitors to stop by stand M250 and experience the optomap ‘WOW’ factor for themselves.
 The full team will be on hand throughout the three day event to image visitors and more than happy to help assess how the technology integrates into their optometry practice to raise clinical standards of care, differentiate from competitors and ultimately help run a growing, successful business.

-New for 2018, we will be hosting on-stand CET, currently we are looking at 3 sessions per day!
+For the first time in 2018, we will be hosting on-stand CET, we are currently looking at 3 sessions per day!
 Several leading optometrists will be lecturing on ultra-widefield.
-It doesn’t matter if delegates are at the beginning of their journey and still wondering what all the fuss is about, or they may already own an OCT and trying to decide if the additional investment in ultra-widefield is the right route for them.
+It doesn’t matter if delegates are at the beginning of their optomap research journey and still wonder what the fuss is all about, trying to decide between optomap and OCT, or they may already own an OCT and are trying to decide if the additional investment in ultra-widefield is the right route for them.

-Most of all we want to tell independents that when buying ultra-widefield equipment for their practice, it is important to ensure that it will provide a unique function that helps them differentiate from competitors while also creating value for your practice, ideally in terms of creating an additional stream of revenue or a higher standard of clinical care.
+Most of all, we want to tell independent optometrists that when buying ultra-widefield equipment for their practice, it is important to ensure that it will provide a unique function that helps them differentiate from competitors while also creating value for their practice, ideally in terms of creating an additional stream of revenue or a higher standard of clinical care.
 There really is no comparison to the optomap technology; we simply advise that delegates book a free trial to see how this unique technology could complement existing services within their practice.